falcosecurity/rules/README.md

 Please refer to the automatically generated [rules overview](https://falcosecurity.github.io/rules/overview/) document file for a detailed list of all the rules currently registered.

 -->

+## Falco Rules 2.x

+Since version 2.0.0, the rules distributed from this repository have been split into three parts:

+- [Stable](https://github.com/falcosecurity/rules/blob/main/rules/falco_rules.yaml) Falco rules.
+Those are the only ones that are bundled in the Falco by default.
+It is very important to have a set of stable rules vetted by the community.
+To learn more about the criterias that are required for a rule to become stable, see the [contributing guide](https://github.com/falcosecurity/rules/blob/main/CONTRIBUTING.md).
+- [Incubating](https://github.com/falcosecurity/rules/blob/main/rules/falco-incubating_rules.yaml) rules, which provide a certain level of robustness guarantee but have been identified by experts as catering to more specific use cases, which may or may not be relevant for each adopter.
+- [Sandbox](https://github.com/falcosecurity/rules/blob/main/rules/falco-sandbox_rules.yaml) rules, which are more experimental.

+Previously, Falco used to bundle all the community rules in its default distribution.
+Today you can choose which set of rules you want to load in your distribution, depending on your preferred installation method:

+### Helm Chart

+If you are using the official Helm chart, you can add the incubating and/or sandbox repository in your [falcoctl config](https://github.com/falcosecurity/charts/blob/f1062000e2e61332b3a8ea892a1765e4f4a60ec6/falco/values.yaml#L406) and by enabling them in the corresponding `falco.yaml` file.

+### Host installation

+If you are managing your Falco installation you should be aware of which directories contain the rules.
+Those are governed by the `rules_file` configuration option in your [falco.yaml](https://github.com/falcosecurity/falco/blob/ab6d76e6d2a076ca1403c91aa62213d2cadb73ea/falco.yaml#L146).
+Normally, there is also a `rules.d` directory that you can use to upload extra rules or you can add your custom files.

+Now you can simply download incubating or sandbox rules from [the repository](https://download.falco.org/?prefix=rules/), uncompress and copy the file there.

 ## Contributing